dikarv/Simple-BankApp/readme.md

 This App make you as a user, you can do money transfer to another user or payment to a merchant.

+There is also History/log table to record transfer/payment activity between accounts

 Database : PostgreSQL
 <br/>
 Dependencies: pgx, sqlx, gin gonic